 So what causes dead stock in your store?
-Here are the 5 most common causes:
+Here are the five most common causes.

 Customers Hate It

-Aside from not selling, this dead stock is taking up space on shelves that could have been used to fill in products in greater demand.
-It's best to admit you made a mistake, free up whatever cash you can by dumping the dead stock, and focus on more profitable products.
+This deadstock takes up space on shelves that could have been used to fill in products in greater demand.
+The solution is to free up whatever cash you can by dumping the dead stock to focus on more profitable products.